AE-BaseApp/Python/README.md

 ---------------

-[AE-BaseApp](http://AE-BaseApp.appspot.com) is a multi-platform app-engine base-app created by Mark Finch to assist developers looking to build their first applications leveraging Google's Cloud Infrastructure.
-AE-Python is loosely based on the video from Brett Slatkin introducing Google App Engine at [Google IO 2008](http://sites.google.com/site/io/).
+[AE-BaseApp](http://AE-BaseApp.appspot.com) is a multi-platform app-engine base-app created by [Mark Finch](http://markfinch.info) to assist developers looking to build their first applications leveraging [Google's Cloud Infrastructure](http://developers.google.com/appengine/).
+AE-Python is loosely based on the video from [Brett Slatkin](http://www.google.com/profiles/bslatkin) introducing Google App Engine at [Google IO 2008](http://sites.google.com/site/io/).

 The AE-Python version of AE-BaseApp uses the Python Language along with the webapp2 Framework to provide a simple application base to launch new Google App Engine Applications from.

-Features of version 2 include AdSense integration, examples of how to use basic templates, access the datastore to create and read, user authentication & registration.
+Features of version 4 include ad provider integration, examples of how to use basic templates, access the datastore to create and read, user authentication & registration.

-NOTE: Due to App Engine requirements version numbers will all be integers.

 Accomplished:
 -------------